gomorpheus/morpheus-apidoc/source/includes/_checks.md

 ## SSH Tunneling

 SSH tunneling options allow the different check types to tunnel to a host via a proxy, and execute checks relative to the proxy.
-A SSH tunnel can use your account generated public and private key-pairs or SSH password (we **strongly** recommend using a key-pair).
+A SSH tunnel can use your account generated public and private key-pairs or SSH password.
+It is  **strongly recommended** to use a key-pair.

 To enable SSH tunneling for a check, add the following parameters to any check type config as seen earlier in the Check Types section.